8 Rules to Protect Your eCommerce Platform From Hacking

 Good Grasp

 Cookie laws are privacy legislations that control the use of cookies on websites.
-Osano has an excellent resource on cookie laws that helps you understand what cookie laws are, the implication of cookie laws on your business and customers' experience, and how to regulate cookie usage.
+Osano has an excellent resource on cookie laws that helps you understand what cookie laws are, the implications of cookie laws on your business and customers' experience, and how to regulate cookie usage.

 As such, cookie laws help to protect users' online privacy and prevent the misuse of information collected by cookies.
-As an eCommerce business owner that uses cookies to collect or track users' sensitive data, you must comply with all the applicable cookie laws in your country or wherever your website's location is.
+As an eCommerce business owner who uses cookies to collect or track users' sensitive data, you must comply with all the applicable cookie laws in your country or wherever your website's location is.

 B) Try Out Shopify Fraud Prevention Apps